-M-Audio offered an impressive MIDI keyboard to compete with the Akai 249 when they released their Axiom model.
+M-Audio offered an impressive MIDI keyboard controller to compete with the Akai 249 when they released their Axiom model.
 The Code lineup has taken up that reign as M-Audio now attempts to enter the more budget-friendly market with the Oxygen series.

 Unfortunately, the Oxygen series at present is a bit underwhelming.
 For one, the keys use a synth-action that is not especially responsive — either in terms of the feel or velocity sensitivity.

-Moreover, this is not truly a MIDI controller as it does not feature a MIDI output, making it entirely reliant on a computer or smart device — and even the smart devices are limited to Apple products, though that is NOT unusual.
+Moreover, this is not truly a MIDI controller as it does not feature a MIDI output, making it entirely reliant on a computer mouse or smart device — and even the smart devices are limited to Apple products, though that is NOT unusual.